-The reincarnation theory of Kardec enters largely into the system of the medium, as is particularly evident in the report of her spiritual magnétic healership, about which her to try magnetic writing.
-As a child and a girl, she had always been very plous, but never noticed any particular sensitiveness.
-As a devoted Catholic, she rejected indignantly the first propositions of the magnetizer, having at the same time not the least knowledge of modern "Spiritism."
-She soon, however was prevailed upon to try the pencil and thus became aware of her being used without her will, as an automaton tool for the communications of a variety of invisible agencies, partly known, partly unknown to her, and soon the magnetic writing became an indispensable part of her daily life.
-Soon after this her husband "Odon" discovered and developed his mediumistic faculty for drawing, which then was extensively proceed. which then was extensively practiced, particularly as we are told under the control of Alexander de Humboldt.
-The spirit of this great scientist wrote that he was just now on the planet Mercurius, where he made grand scientific studies, of which he wished to communicate some to the earth through this me-dium.
-He then drew through the latter the likenesses of a cat, a hyena, a watch dog, a hare, a flying dragon, as they are found on that planet.
-Humboldt afterwards made an exploring tour to the moon, and wrote from there: "I pret nded, with the scholars of the earth, that the moon could not possibly be inhabited, but have now, since I made an exploring tour to her, got a different conviction.
-Phe chemical atmosphere of the moon is entirely different from that of the earth.
-It contains much more nitrogén, carbon and phosphorous gases, therefore all the living organisms of that world must have other mechanics than the bodies of the earth.
-The men (in the moon) have their respiratory organs in a peculiar organic mechanism in the head, which is very large and quite out of proportion to their small body."
-Curious as this artistic phase of the Vay mediumship may appear, I can not forbear to mention here that the specimens presented in the book, bear an unmistakable resemblance to similar productions of a drawing medium within my own experience in regard to the style and manner of their execu-
+The reincarnation theory of Kardec enters largely into the system of the medium, as is particularly evident in the report of her spiritual magnetic healership, about which nore below.

+The mediumistic powers of Adelina were first noticed and evolved in 1865, when a Magnetic Doctor told her that he saw the faculty of spiritual vision expressed by the phrenological lines of her head, and advised her to try magnetic writing.
+As a child and a girl, she had always been very pious, but never noticed any particular sensitiveness.
+As a devoted Catholic, she rejected indignantly the first propositions of the magnetizer, having at the same time not the least knowledge of modern "Spiritism" Special, however was prevailed upon to try the pench and thus became aware of her being used without her will, as an automaton tool for the communications of a variety of invisible sgencies, partly known partly unknown to her, and soon the magnetic writing became an indis-pensable part of her daily life.
+Soon after this her husband "Odon" discovered and de-veloped-his mediumistic faculty for drawing, which then was extensively practiced, particularly as we are told under the control of Alexander de Humboldt.
+The spirit of this great scientist wrote that he was just now on the planet Mercurius, where he made grand scientific studies, of which he wished to communicate some to the earth through this medium.
+He then drew through the latter the ikenesses of a cat, a byens, a watch dog; a hare, a flying dragon, as they are found on that planet.
+Humboldt afterwards made an ex-ploring tour to the moon, and wrote from there: "Loret nded, with the scholars of the earth, that the moon could not possibly be inhabited, but here now, since I made an explorlog tour to her, got a different conviction.
+The chemical atmosphere of the moon is en-tirely different from that of the earth.
+It contains much more nitrogen, carbon and phosphorous gases, therefore all the living organisms of that world must have other mechanics than the bodies of the earth.
+The men (in the moon) have their respiratory organs in a pecu-liar organic mechanism in the head, which is very large and quite out of proportion to their small body."
+Curious as this artistic phase of the Vay mediumship may appear, I can not forbear to mention here that the specimens presented in the book, bear an unmistakable resemblance to similar productions of a drawing medium within my own experience in re gard to the style and manner of their execu-